Rocky Mountain spotted fever: History

-Rocky Mountain spotted fever (or "black measles" because of its characteristic rash) was recognized in the early 1800s, and in the last 10 years of the 1800s (1890–1900) it became very common, especially in the Bitterroot Valley of Montana.
-The disease was originally noted to be concentrated on the west-side of the Bitterroot river.
-Though it would be decades before scientists discovered the tick as the carrier of the disease, in as early as 1866, Doctor John B. Buker (establishing a practice in Missoula, MT) noticed a tick embedded in the skin of one of his patients.
+Rocky Mountain spotted fever (or "black measles" because of its characteristic rash) was recognized in the early 1800s, and in the last 10 years of the 1800s (1890–1900), it became very common, especially in the Bitterroot Valley of Montana.
+The disease was originally noted to be concentrated on the west side of the Bitterroot River.
+Though it would be decades before scientists discovered the tick as the carrier of the disease, in as early as 1866, Dr. John B. Buker (establishing a practice in Missoula, MT) noticed a tick embedded in the skin of one of his patients.
 His notes were later studied as part of later research.

 In 1901, Dr. A. F. Longeway was appointed to solve "the black measles problem" in Montana.
-He in turn enlisted his friend, Dr. Earl Strain to help him.
+He, in turn, enlisted his friend Dr. Earl Strain to help him.
 Strain suspected that the illness was from ticks.
 In 1906, Howard T. Ricketts, a pathologist recruited from the University of Chicago, was the first to establish the identity of the infectious organism (the organism smaller than a bacterium and larger than a virus) that causes this disease.
 He and others characterized the basic epidemiological features of the disease, including the role of tick vectors.
 Their studies found that Rocky Mountain spotted fever is caused by Rickettsia rickettsii, named in Ricketts's honor.
 Ricketts died of typhus (another rickettsial disease) in Mexico in 1910, shortly after completing his studies on Rocky Mountain spotted fever.